 –>Neville—A funny, loveable Brit who owns and runs the school, ESP—English for Special Purposes.
 He’s like a thinner, much more British Drew Carey complete with glasses and buzz cut.
 He moved here six years ago, married a Turkish gal, and is ‘this close’ to becoming a bonafide Turkish citizen except for the fact that the government wants him to change his last name.
 It has a “W” in it, a letter that is not in the Turkish alphabet, therefore it is not ‘recognized’ by the Turkish Government.
 Of course, Neville sarcastically countered this with, ‘Okay, so I can change my name to Brad Pitt?’ and apparently that would be fine because all the letters are recognized.
 So while Mr. Pitt tries to find me work, he has hooked me up with:

 –>Brigid–a hilarious, new-agey, spitfire Irish lass who has lived here more than 10 years.
 She has a huge sun-filled flat in the trendy Cihangir neighborhood full of café-lined streets where she lives with her two cats.
 I now live in this apartment with her two cats.
 She went away to Costa Rica for a month for an English teacher training course and needed a cool, world traveler/cat sitter/squatter to live here and watch her kitties while she is away.
-So, at least for now, I am a regular resident of Istanbul, living in my own apartment, cooking my own meals, and cleaning my own (well, the cats) shit box.
+So, at least for now, I am a regular resident of Istanbul, living in my own apartment, cooking my own meals, and cleaning the litter box.

 –>Mahmut—This president of an automotive company is a former student of Brigid’s.
 He was looking for a new English tutor.
 So, I’m now working with him on his business English twice a week.
 He is also building a brand new mansion on the Bosphorus and wants me to be a kind of consultant to help him decorate his new swanky pad.
 Now I’m a TV Producer/Cat-sitter/English teacher/Interior Designer.
 Apparently, there’s nothing I can’t do… at least in Turkey.
 Oh, and he wants one of our appointments to be for dinner once a week.
 So now, I’m a bit of an escort as well.
 Note to self: get new business cards.